facebook

 The Nature of Evil and Suffering in a Broken World

 Evils either pervert or neglect nature, causing suffering as a result.
 Given human frailty, there are various ways to heal these ills for a sick person.
 We should pray for relief from suffering and protection from the evils causing it.
-Both types of prayer seek healing: the former, of the effects; the latter, of the causes.
+Both types of prayer seek healing: the former of the effects, the latter of the causes.

 The Role of the Holy Spirit in Healing and Restoration

 Prayer and healing are intrinsically intertwined, reflecting humanity’s physical and spiritual composition.
 The Holy Spirit, Christ’s gift to us, compels us to cry out to God for restoration and wholeness.
-As the healer of souls, alongside the Father and the Son, He effects our salvation from sin (sickness) and grants us righteousness (life) when we pray to the Father in Jesus’ name.
+As the healer of souls, alongside the Father and the Son, He affects our salvation from sin (sickness) and grants us righteousness (life) when we pray to the Father in Jesus’ name.

 God’s love desires for us to be as we should be – healthy in body and soul.
 We choose to accept God’s love and God’s healing through persistent daily prayer but must recognize that prayer does not automatically guarantee healing.